 6. The workout increases intensity

-Once Hardy gets his warm ups out of the way, he’ll intensify the workout.
-Next up are arching pull ups (first set ten reps), where he arches his back and brings his sternum up to the bar, rather than his clavicle.
+Once Hardy gets his warm-ups out of the way, he’d intensify the workout.
+Next up are arching pull-ups (first set ten reps), where he arches his back and brings his sternum up to the bar, rather than his clavicle.
 Buff Dudes Workouts mentions that this helps the mid to lower back and with core activation.

 7. He slows it down at the end

-After the increased intensity of the workout, Hardy will give himself a bit of a rest with lateral dumbbell raises for two sets of ten reps.
+After the increased intensity of the workout, Hardy gives himself a bit of a rest with lateral dumbbell raises for two sets of ten reps.
 This will bulk up the shoulders, which Hardy is definitely known for.

-The workout is finished with four sets of floor crunches for ten to twenty reps.
+The workout finishes off with four sets of floor crunches for ten to twenty reps.
 While his whole body is guaranteed to be ripped with his intense workout, he couldn’t be in Venom without signature superhero character abs.

 Check out The Cheat Sheet on Facebook!